-Hong Kong police check for air tickets to stop new airport protests
+Hong Kong police stave off airport protest after night of violence

 But the demonstrations, which began in June, have long since broadened into calls for more democracy and many protesters have pledged to fight on.

-Hong Kong returned to China in 1997 under the “one country, two systems” formula that guarantees freedoms not enjoyed on the mainland.
+Hong Kong returned to China in 1997 under a “one country, two systems” formula that guarantees freedoms not enjoyed on the mainland.
 Many Hong Kong residents fear Beijing is eroding that autonomy.

 China denies the accusation of meddling and says Hong Kong is its internal affair.
-It has denounced the protests, warning of the damage to the economy and the possible use of force to quell the unrest.
+It has denounced the protests, accusing the United States and Britain of fomenting unrest, and warned of the damage to the economy.

+Hong Kong is facing its first recession in a decade.
+Global credit rating agency Fitch Ratings on Friday downgraded Hong Kong’s long-term foreign currency issuer default rating to “AA” from “AA+”.

+The U.S. State Department updated its travel advisory for Hong Kong, warning that U.S. citizens and consular employees had been the targets of a recent propaganda campaign by China “falsely accusing the United States of fomenting unrest”.

 Additional reporting by Anne Marie Roantree, Julie Zhu, Twinnie Siu, Tyrone Siu, Joseph Campbell, Chantha Lach and Anushree Fadnavis; Writing by Nick Macfie; Editing by Michael Perry